 Just to show you how bad Hurricane Maria was, I asked one woman to compare the two storms.
 Her reply now was simply “David was not a hurricane!”
 Similar replies came from other elders in the village.
 As bad as they previously thought Hurricane David was, it paled in comparison to what a huge Category 5 storm unleashed on this island.

 One man, his wife, and son hid under the bed when the roof started peeling off, and were fortunate when a big piece of galvanized crashed down next to (rather than on top of) where they were sheltering.

-One man shared with us how he and his wife huddled in the small end of hallway inside their house during the storm.
+One man shared with me how he and his wife huddled in the small end of hallway inside their house during the storm.
 Hurricane David had passed through in a brief amount of time, perhaps an hour or two, during daylight.
 However, Maria had struck after dark, and lingered over the island for many hours.
 He recalled how he would check his watch, and give his wife the time on every hour and every half hour.
 As the storm continued that night, he kept thinking that surely it would end soon, but every 30 minutes that he kept announcing the time, it still seemed to continue.
 It was a long and harrowing night for all!